Registration opening soon for 2023/24 Events!

 Professor Christopher Bohan at 216-368-6097 or christopher.bohan@case.edu

-For design/technical theater portfolios/interviews, contact:
+For design/technical theater portfolios/interviews, please contact:

 Professor Angelina Herin at 216-368-2856 or angelina.herin@case.edu